m-mathilde34/Traveling-Salesman---Genetic-Algorithm/README.md

 therefore need a method (getDistance()) which will calculate the distance between two cities using the following formulea : d=√((x2 – x1)² + (y2 – y1)²).

-###3.
+###2.
 Creating our Routes (Chromosomes)
 Once we have our cities, we can start to create routes.
-Each of our routes will have a distance, which in turns is evaluated by our fitness function.
-Route will therefore need the following attributes:
+Each of our routes will have a distance, which in turn is evaluated by our fitness function.
+Routes will therefore need the following attributes:
 - ArrayList < City > route
 - routeDistance
 - fitness

+For the fitness, there are a few options that we can use.
+For this project, three were tested:
+- Normal distribution
+- Sine function
+- Hyperbole distribution

+The Hyperbole distribution would mean that the greater the distance, the lower the fitness would be.
+Equally, the smallest the distance (and therefore the better!), the greater the fitness would be.

+The Normal distribution would give us a higher fitness value the smallest the distance is, and inversely a smaller fitness value the greater the distance is.